-Mystical, Halong Bay is one of the world’s new 7 natural wonders and high on the bucket list of most visitors to Vietnam and Southeast Asia.
+Mystical Halong Bay in Vietnam is one of the world’s new 7 natural wonders and high on most people’s Southeast Asia bucket list.

-Most visitors visit Halong Bay on a rushed cruise tour from Hanoi, but did you know you can avoid the tour boats and tourist crowds and enjoy Halong Bay at your pace and save money while doing it!
+Most tourists visit the spectacular UNESCO world heritage listed site on a rushed Halong Bay cruise tour from Hanoi, but did you know you can avoid the tour boats and tourist crowds and enjoy Halong Bay at your pace and save money while doing it!

 In this post I’ll show you how to visit Halong Bay with a tour and avoid the tourists from your base on beautiful Cat Ba island.